Frequently asked questions

 All Canadian homeowners are eligible for the Canada Greener Homes Grant (CGHG) program as long as they own and reside in their home.

 All Ontario residents are eligible for the Home Efficiency Rebate Plus (HER+) program regardless of fuel type.
-Additional rebates from Enbridge Gas are available to Enbridge Gas customers, this includes rebates to homeowners who do not occupy their homes.
+Additional rebates from Enbridge Gas are available to Enbridge Gas space heated homes, this includes rebates to Enbridge homeowners who own residential properties that are not their primary residence.
 Rebate levels vary based on eligibility criteria.

 Home Efficiency Rebate Plus (HER+) program, including the co-delivery of the Canada Greener Homes Grant (CGHG), is planned to run until 2027.

-If you applied for the Canada Greener Homes Grant (CGHG), please reach out to the CGHG customer care, for more information on your rebate.
+If you applied for the Canada Greener Homes Grant (CGHG), please reach out to the CGHG customer care line, for more information on your rebate.

 In order to be eligible, homeowners MUST meet the following criteria: